× Home Categories Reviews About

 Tarp

-A simple sheet of waterproof material that can be configured in various ways with poles and guy lines to create a basic shelter.
+A simple sheet of waterproof material used to create a shelter.

 Trangia